 TH 401.
-Paul and His Letters (3)
+Paul and His Letters Prerequisite: TH 205 or equivalent

 This course combines a survey of Paul's life and writings in the context of their first-century environment and the development of early Christianity with sustained exegesis of 1 Corinthians.
 Problems studied include Paul's role in the history of Christianity, the relationship between early Christians and Jews, and Paul's understanding of Christian life and community.